hadashiA/VitalRouter/README.md

 }
 ```

-In this case, Just register your Component with the DI container.
+Just register your Component with the DI container.
 References are auto-wiring.

 ```diff
 public class GameLifetimeSCope : LifetimeScope